DusanMadar/PySyncDroid/README.md

 PySyncDroid leverages `lsusb`, `gvfs`, `mtp` and `readlink`.

 ### lsusb
-Make sure you have `lsusb` installed on your computer as it is used to discover the connected device.
+Make sure you have `lsusb` installed on your computer as it is used to discover USB connected devices.

 ### gvfs
 Here is a list of gvfs related packages I have installed on my system (Ubuntu 14.04 64b):